After Midnight (J. J. Cale song)

 "After Midnight" is a rock song by J. J. Cale, first released in 1966.
 Eric Clapton later covered it for his eponymous album, released in 1970.
-Clapton's rendition became a success, prompting Cale to re-record the song for Cale's 1971 album Naturally.
+Clapton's rendition became a success, prompting Cale to re-record the song for his own 1971 album Naturally.
 In 1987, Clapton later re-recorded the song for a Michelob beer commercial and then released the re-recording as a single.
 "After Midnight" has been considered one of Clapton's signature songs throughout his career.
 Other artists covered the song in later years.

 Background and releases

 Cale recorded the song and then released it in 1966 as a single with its flipside track "Slow Motion".
 When Eric Clapton was working with Delaney & Bonnie Bramlett, Delaney Bramlett introduced Clapton to the music of J.J.
 Cale.
 "After Midnight" was the first of several Cale cover songs released by Clapton and appeared on his self-titled debut album.
 The performers on this version were Clapton on vocals and guitar, Bobby Whitlock on organ and vocals, Jim Gordon on drums, Delaney Bramlett on rhythm guitar, Carl Radle on bass, Leon Russell on piano, Jim Price on trumpet, and Bobby Keys on saxophone.
 It also appears on Just One Night, a live album recorded in Japan in 1979.

 In 1987, Clapton re-recorded the song for a Michelob beer commercial.
 The 1988 re-recording was released on the anthology box set Crossroads and as a single with different B-side tracks: "I Can't Stand It" for the seven-inch vinyl, "Whatcha Gonna Do" for the twelve-inch vinyl and the CD, and live recording "Sunshine of Your Love" as the CD's one of three tracks.
 Another live version was released on Live from Madison Square Garden with Steve Winwood on organ.

 Clapton said in his 2014 interview with The San Diego Union-Tribune:

 The construction of "After Midnight" was great and it had everything[.]
 The thing that summed up J.J. for me is it had a little country, a little blues, it was rock and there was this guitar part that was baffling.
 That has always been the fascinating part; I still don’t think we got it right [on my version].
 I’ve always been in awe of J.J.’s technique...
 He was a rhythm guitar player and a great lead guitar player, too.
 But when he played rhythm, it was very difficult to get it and know what he was doing.